Cambodia Itinerary: Thailand and Cambodia Overland (Part 1 of 2)

 • Lunch in a wooden-style restaurant near the border gate – Ordered Pad Kpao Mu (Rice with Beef and Egg) for 40B.

-• Crossed Thailand-Camnodia Border Gate
+• Crossed Thailand-Cambodia Border Gate

 • Passed through Thai Immigrations